Post

 Zero-Determinant Strategy

-This note aims to summarize the essence of this paper:
+This note aims to explain the parts omitted in this paper:

 Press, William H., and Freeman J. Dyson.
 “Iterated Prisoner’s Dilemma contains strategies that dominate any evolutionary opponent.”
 Proceedings of the National Academy of Sciences 109.26 (2012): 10409-10413.